Choices’ mission is to provide employment support and expand opportunities for individuals with varying abilities.

 - Job maintenance (monthly follow-up calls/emails/texts or in person appointments from start of employment up to and including six months or in some cases up to 12 months)

-Choices has three Employment Programs that targets three different groups:
+Choices has two Employment Programs that targets three different groups:

 - Employment Program - this program targets individuals with disabilities ranging from, physical, mental, developmental, progressive/degenerative conditions, and brain injury.